SFULibrary/islandora_datastream_crud/README.md

 ### Triggering derivative generation

 You can trigger derivative generation/regeneration on objects if you push OBJ datastreams up.
-A plausible scenario where you may want to do this is if a batch intest fails during the derivative generation phase.
-But fetching a list of PIDs using the `--without_dsid` option with the ID of a derivative datastream, you can then fetch the OBJ datastreams and push them back up.
-Not the most efficient way to trigger datastream generation on a number of objects, but at least you can limit the task to a specific set of objects.
+A plausible scenario where you may want to do this is if a batch ingest fails during the derivative generation phase.
+By fetching a list of PIDs using the `--without_dsid` option with the ID of a derivative datastream, you can then fetch those objects' OBJ datastreams and push them back up.
+Not the most efficient way to trigger datastream generation, but at least you can limit the task to a specific set of objects.

 ### Reverting datastream versions